ebarkhordar/voter-behavior-prediction-LLM/README.md

 # Voter Behavior Prediction Using Large Language Models

-## About
+## Abstract

-This repository explores the application of large language models (LLMs) to predict voter behavior based on social media data.
-By integrating demographic data with tweets, this study assesses how different LLMs perform in predicting voter preferences, focusing on the importance of data diversity for enhancing accuracy and minimizing biases.
-The repository includes all necessary resources to replicate our findings and further explore LLMs' potential in social science.
+This article explores how large language models (LLMs) can reflect human preferences and exhibit biases based on the diversity and type of input data.
+Utilizing survey data linked with tweets, we compare the predictive performance and bias manifestations of LLMs under three different data inclusion strategies: (1) using only demographic information, (2) combining demographic information with tweets, and (3) exclusively using tweets.
+The study finds that prompts enriched with tweets notably improve the predictive accuracy of models compared to those relying solely on demographic data.
+More importantly, the inclusion of dynamic, user-generated content like tweets not only reduces the oversimplification of individual identities but also lessens inherent biases, leading to more accurate and representative simulations of voter behavior.
+These findings underscore the critical role of data variety in LLM-based simulations, suggesting that integrating richer, real-time data sources can effectively diminish biases and enhance the models' ability to simulate complex human characteristics.

 ## Table of Contents